coleifer/peewee/docs/peewee/orm_utils.rst

 .. class:: ThreadSafeDatabaseMetadata()

-   Model :class:`Metadata` implementation that enables the ``database`` attribute to safely changed in a multi-threaded application.
-Use this when your application may swap the active database (e.g. primary / read replica) at runtime across threads:
+   Model :class:`Metadata` implementation that stores the ``database`` attribute in a thread-local, so the active database can be swapped safely at runtime in a multi-threaded application (e.g. primary / read replica).

+   Each model class carries its own metadata instance, so the swap targets the model(s) being queried.
+Assigning on an abstract base class is a no-op for its subclasses.

    .. code-block:: python